abdulnine7/Leetcode-Blind-75/README.md

 class TrieNode:
     def __init__(self):
         self.children = {} # Dictionary for next character nodes.
-        self.isWord = False # To keep trach of end of word node. self.refs = 0 # Reference to track count of times a character node is referred.
+        self.isWord = False # To keep track of end of word node. self.refs = 0 # Reference to track count of times a character node is referred.

     # Just like regular add words to Trie